Mike Williams Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Season Stats

-- Williams has put up 705 yards (on 46 grabs) and seven touchdowns.
-He has been targeted 78 times, and is averaging 70.5 yards per game.
+- Williams has collected 705 yards on 46 receptions with seven touchdowns, averaging 70.5 yards per game, on 78 targets.

-- So far this season, 19.7% of the 395 passes thrown by his team have gone Williams' way.

 - Williams has seen the ball thrown his way 11 times in the red zone this season, 20.0% of his team's 55 red zone pass attempts.

-- The Chargers have run 63.1% passing plays and 36.9% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Chargers have called a pass in 63.1% of their plays from scrimmage this year while running the ball 36.9% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Broncos.